 - Provide family members a voice in decision-making through PTA meetings.

-- Engage caregiver input when developing the School Improvement Plan (SIP), Title I Schoolwide Plan, the Title I Parent and Family Engagement Policy and Compact, and plans for use of Title I family engagement funding, which is used for quarterly family field trips all members of our community are able to benefit from.
+- Engage caregiver input when developing the School Improvement and Innovation Plan (SIIP), Title I Schoolwide Plan, the Title I Parent and Family Engagement Policy and Compact and plans for use of Title I family engagement funding, which is used for family field trips all members of our community are able to benefit from.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as giving input to the STEM lab, parent workshops, curriculum nights, and family field trips.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as giving input to the STEAM lab, Eco Club, parent workshops, curriculum nights, and family field trips.